Jakobeha/type-sitter/README.md

 - More control over the typed nodes, since you define them yourself
 - May generate less boilerplate especially because of the extra control
+- Less verbosity since extra and error nodes are implicitly handled
-- type-sitter is in the much earlier stages, and it's more likely to have bugs and API changes
+- type-sitter is in the much earlier stages

 ## Contributing